jacopoM28/Phylogenetics-tools/README.md

   - #### Remove\_HipensAndPoints

-It replaces hipens and point from the header of the fasta with underscore.
+It replaces hipens and points with underscore from the header of the fasta.

   - #### Rename\_fasta

-It renames header of a fasta file in according with an annotation tab-delimited text file, deleting taxa without corrispondece (reported in an output text file).
+It renames header of a fasta file in accordance with an annotation tab-delimited text file, deleting taxa without corrispondence (reported in an output text file).